 dif_result_t dif_<ip>_init(mmio_region_t base_addr, dif_<ip>_t *handle);initializes

-handlewith with the base address of the instantiated IP this DIF is targeting to use.
+handlewith the base address of the instantiated IP this DIF is targeting to use.
 This DIF is auto-generated.

 dif_result_t dif_<ip>_configure(const dif_<ip>_t *handle, dif_<ip>_config_t config);configures the hardware managed by